 Location.
 40° 25.382′ N, 75° 31.521′ W. Marker is in East Greenville, Pennsylvania, in Montgomery County.
-Marker is on Gravel Pike (Pennsylvania Route 29) north of Water Street, on the left when traveling north.
+Memorial is on Gravel Pike (Pennsylvania Route 29) north of Water Street, on the left when traveling north.
+Memorial is on the grounds of American Legion Post 184.
 Touch for map.
-Memorial is on the grounds of American Legion Post 184.
 Marker is at or near this postal address: 744 Gravel Pike, East Greenville PA 18041, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Veterans Memorial (here, next to this marker); World War I Memorial (here, next to this marker); Palm (about 300 feet away, measured in a direct line); Hereford Furnace (approx. 2.3 Frank N.D.
+At least 8 other markers are within 6 miles of this Veterans Memorial (here, next to this marker); World War I Memorial (here, next to this marker); Palm (about 300 feet away, measured in a direct line); Hereford Furnace (approx. 2.3 miles away); Frank N.D.
 Buchman (approx. 2.8 miles away); Goshenhoppen (approx. 3˝ miles away); War Memorial (approx. 4 miles away); Indian Jasper Quarries (approx. 6 miles away).
 Touch for a list and map of all markers in East Greenville.